 Student Travel Policy

-As of the date of publication of this plan (July 8, 2020), individuals traveling to campus from areas other than Maine, New Hampshire, Vermont, Connecticut, New York, and New Jersey must sign an attestation that they have completed one of the following before returning to campus:
+As of the date of September 24, 2020, individuals traveling to campus from areas other than Maine, New Hampshire, Massachusetts, Vermont, Connecticut, New York, and New Jersey must sign an attestation that they have completed one of the following before returning to campus:

 - A negative COVID test no more than 72 hours prior to entering Maine.